alpenlabs/Technical-Whitepaper/README.md

 `<stark_output_state>` is the concatenation of the new L2 State Root and the hash of the compressed block data.

 The L1 Rollup Protocol constructs the `<stark_output_state>` from the proposed new L2 State Root and the compressed block data committed by the L2 Rollup System along with the proof.
 This construction ensures that the verifier performs the verification on the committed set of public inputs, and therefore will fail if the proof was generated using different inputs.
-For example, if the committed set of compressed block data is inconsistent with the block of transactions used to generate the proof, verifier will fail.
-This ensures the correctness of the witness data posted to L1 blockchain.
+For example, if the committed set of compressed block data is inconsistent with the block of transactions used to generate the proof, the verifier will fail.
+This ensures the correctness of the witness data posted to the L1 blockchain.
 Also note that the verifier does not need the entire program, but rather only its hash, to be able to verify the accuracy of its execution.
 This is at the heart of verifiable computation, in which the verifier outsources the computation to the prover but can still verify its correctness without the knowledge of specific details of the computation.

-`OP_VERIFYSTARKPROOF` executes STARK verification protocol using the `<stark_proof>` and public inputs (`<program hash>`, `<stark_input_state>` and `<stark_output_state>`).
+`OP_VERIFYSTARKPROOF` executes the STARK verification protocol using the `<stark_proof>` and public inputs (`<program hash>`, `<stark_input_state>` and `<stark_output_state>`).
 It pushes `True` in the stack if the verification is successful and `False` if the verification fails.
 Internally, `OP_VERIFYSTARKPROOF` uses a fixed arithmetization scheme that encodes the constraints of a general zkVM execution stack.
 The Prover in L2 Rollup System uses the same arithmetization to generate the validity proof.
 We do not discuss in detail the design of such scheme in this paper.
 However, we address potential options for Bitcoin in Sections 5.3 and 5.4.

 ## **4.3 Layer 2 Rollup System**